darkirbyy/azertype/README.md

 Work-flows configured with GitHub actions :

-- When pushing to main : build and perform all tests
-- When pushing a tag starting with **v** : build perform all tests, then remove dev packages and send to production server.
+- When pushing a tag starting with **v** : build, perform all tests, then remove dev packages and send to production server.

 ## To do